wardahjavid/capstone-api-starter/README.md

 Insomnia (for testing endpoints)

 ## Future Work
+Add a checkout and orders feature so a user can place an order using the items currently in their shopping cart.\
-Add checkout/orders feature (create order from cart) Add support for removing a single product from the cart Add pagination and sorting for product search
+Add the ability to remove a single product from the cart instead of clearing the entire cart, improve product searching by adding pagination and sorting.
-Add validation rules for product/category/profile inputs
+Enforce validation rules on product, category, and profile inputs to ensure data is accurate and complete.

 ## Resources
 Spring Boot Tutorial for Beginners — Full Course